-When first loading fuel set the primary air inlet control at the wide open position for at least 15-20 minutes.
+When first loading fuel set the primary air inlet control (center) at the wide open (push in) position for at least 15-20 minutes (the high burn duct control should be closed - pulled out - when starting fires).
 When the stove is working properly you should be able to observe secondary combustion flames above the fuel pieces in front of the secondary air tubes at the top of the firebox.
 These secondary flames should continue to burn after the primary air inlet is reset from wide open to the desired operating setting.
 If the flames do not continue to burn, open the air control to re-establish the secondary flames then slowly reset the air control to the desired setting.
 Initially it may take several attempts to figure your stove out.
 But once you find the operating "sweet spot" and the correct mix of procedures to get there, only minor adjustments will be necessary.